 No!

-Discover how Things We Lost in the Fire is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Things We Lost in the Fire is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Things We Lost in the Fire stands among top-rated movies in its genre.

 63